thautwarm/MLStyle.jl/README.md

 Rich features are provided by MLStyle.jl and you can check [documents](https://thautwarm.github.io/MLStyle.jl/latest/) to get started.

-For installation, open package manager mode in Julia shell and `add MLStyle`:
+For installation, open package manager mode in Julia shell and `add MLStyle`.

+P.S: The Julia Registries doesn't synchronize with the lastest version currently, so you might have to clone this repo manually now.
 ```
 pkg> add MLStyle
 ```